Is your child ready for a cell phone? Take this quiz to find out.

 {{show-toc}}

-Bark and Canopy offer similar feature sets and levels of parental control beyond those of free parental control apps.
-Like other options, such as Qustodio, Net Nanny, and Norton Family, they both have the fundamental features of screen time limits, website blocking, and location tracking.
+Like other options — such as Qustodio, Net Nanny, Family Link, and Norton Family — both providers include fundamental features, including screen time limits, website blocking, content monitoring, and location tracking.

-Here's how Canopy and Bark stack up head-to-head:
+Here's how Canopy and Bark compare head-to-head on features, pricing, and reviews:

 Canopy